zjmoney/zjmoney.github.io/_posts/2024-08-25-ShrimpWithCoconutRice.md

 1. Use a strainer to drain the juice from the crushed pineapple.
 2. Add the Pineapple, bell pepper, onion, cilantro, serrano peppers, and avocado to a bowl.
 3. Add the lime juice and fish oil, then season with salt and pepper.
-4. Mix all ingredients well and set aside.
+4. Mix all ingredients well, weigh to determine per-serving weight, and set aside.

 > Expected total weight is between 750 and 800g
 {: .prompt-info }